sdeleuze/spring-petclinic-data-jdbc/README.md

 ## Pre-requisites

-Use to Java 21 to run the application.
+Use a Java 21 distribution with a prebuilt CDS archive to run the application.
+Here you can use:
 ```bash
 sdk env install
 sdk env